Visit our Program Calendar for a schedule of all current group offerings.

 Learn more about Expressive Arts Therapy.

-15 Weeks to Wellness: Redefining Fitness and Nutrition
+15 Weeks to Wellness: Weight Management through Fitness and Nutrition

 15 Weeks to Wellness: Redefining Fitness and Nutrition is a weight loss program that focuses on improving the quality of life of cancer patients by emphasizing the importance of nutrition and exercise.
 In alignment with the mission of the Zakim Center, the program is supported by a proven theory of motivation that successfully engages individuals in making lifestyle changes.
 The mission of the program is to provide the support and resources needed to help participants make optimal changes to their lifestyle.
 A critical feature of this program is the support: a nutritionist and exercise physiologist help participants set goals to be successful, along with the help of the other group participants.